XinRC/CS-1134/lecture11/README.md

 ***

 ## Anatomy of a Node:
 Every node holds data and have a pointer pointing at the next node.
-For doubly=-linked lists, nodes also have pointers pointing at the node that comes before it.
+For doubly linked lists, nodes also have pointers pointing at the node that comes before it.
 Every node knows that is it the trailer of a node and the header of another node (even if it points at `None`).

 <div align = "center">